Four Downs with Bob Condotta and Adam Jude: Answering 4 Seahawks questions after their loss to the Bills

 Question 2: What’s one fix this defense has to make right now?

 Condotta: Maybe begin to fully realize what the personnel can and can’t do and accept that and play to those strengths and weaknesses more fully.
 Daniel Jeremiah of the NFL Network passed along an interesting stat Monday about Seattle’s scheme, citing stats from Pro Football Focus.
 Stated Jeremiah: “According to @PFF, the Seahawks were in cover 0 for 11.8% of their snaps & cover 1 for 33.8% of their snaps vs BUF.
 That’s WAY too much man coverage for that secondary.’’
-Carroll basically acknowledged that after the game saying they needed to “help’’ the secondary a little more.
+Carroll basically acknowledged that after the game, saying they needed to “help’’ the secondary a little more.
 The problem there is that Seattle played as much man as it did to try to put more pressure on Josh Allen, which brings it all back to getting more pressure out of a four-man rush.
 Seattle did that at times Sunday and maybe they just have to play more of that kind of game going forward.
 It may not excite fans much to try bend-but-don’t-break more, but that may be what this team has to accept.

 Jude: Trade for 1994 Deion Sanders?
 Summon the Purple People Eaters?
 Travel back in time to 2013?
 Outside of some serious witchcraftery, there isn’t one elixir to cure this mangled Seattle defense.
 Scheme-wise, they figured out the past two weeks how to plug one major hole — the pass rush.
 They’re blitzing more than ever, and more than Carroll is probably comfortable with.
 Of course, that’s only opened another hole in the dam — and the reliance on one-on-one coverage in the secondary isn’t a sustainable plan with this personnel, either.
 But you can only work with what you have, and the uber-aggressive, high-risk, high-reward blitzing strategy is probably the best solution they have at the moment.
 And against a QB the Seahawks will face this week — the Rams’ immobile Jared Goff — they might as well stick with that all-or-nothing approach.

-Question 3: What do you make of Carroll’s new contract extension?
+Question 3: What do you make of Carroll’s new contract extension through the 2025 season?

 Jude: Other than the awkward timing for the news to break — the day his defense allowed more points than it ever has — it’s great news for the Seahawks and their fans.
 Carroll’s old-school approach has drawn criticism the past few years.
 Sure, he took too long to embrace a modern offense built around his star QB, but the larger body of work — and the culture he’s created as the best pro coach in Seattle history — made an extension a no-brainer.

 Condotta: Most interesting to me is the length of time it ties Carroll to Seattle, which is longer than at any time since he signed his initial five-year deal in 2010.
-His three extensions since then, in 2014, 2016 and 2018, were each basically two-year extensions that then assured he would be with the team for three more years.
+His three extensions since then, in 2014, 2016 and 2018, were each basically two-year extensions that then assured he would be with the team for three more years (his most recent deal, signed in late 2018, went through the 2021 season).
 But now he’s tied to the team for five more years, longer even than GM John Schneider (through 2022) and QB Russell Wilson (2023).
 I would imagine Schneider would get a new deal soonish, as well, to maybe keep him in lockstep with Carroll.
 Carroll in the past maybe was leaving himself just enough room that he could leave and coach somewhere else someday if he wanted.
 But maybe knowing he has Wilson for at least three more years made it easier to commit.
 It’s also a statement of stability from the organization, which two years after the death of owner Paul Allen has taken major steps to secure the two most important members of the organization — Carroll and Wilson — for the long haul (by NFL standards, anyway).
-I don’t really understand, though, why the Seahawks wanted to keep it quiet.
+I don’t really understand, though, why the Seahawks wanted to keep it quiet for so long, but the team did finally announce it Monday.

 Question 4: Russell Wilson has seven turnovers in the Seahawks’ two losses.
 Is his play of late concerning?

 Condotta: No. It’s no coincidence that those turnovers happened in losses in which opponents were moving the ball at will and Wilson was taking some risks he wouldn’t normally.
 The two picks yesterday came on fourth-and-one in the end zone and third-and-25, when Wilson knows an incomplete pass means a punt and the Bills getting the ball back likely near midfield with a 34-20 lead.
 If he were just missing on routine throws on first down or something, I’d be more worried.
 The first fumble, maybe Wilson has to read that one a little better to make sure to get rid of the ball more quickly.
 But Wilson seemed to be in “I’ve-got-to-make-every-play-I-can’’ mode from the start.
-It might not surprise me, though, if Carroll dialed down “Let Russ Cook,’’ just a bit to maybe try to play ball control more and keep opposing offenses off the field as much.
+It might not surprise me, though, if Carroll dialed down “Let Russ Cook’’ just a bit to maybe try to play ball control more and keep opposing offenses off the field as much.

 Jude: On a scale of 1-10 of Seattle’s problems, Wilson falls in at 0.00012.